Phoenix, Arizona: Major league

 In 2018, the now-defunct Alliance of American Football announced the league's Phoenix franchise, the Arizona Hotshots, would begin playing in 2019.

 Other sports

-The Phoenix area hosts two annual college football bowl games: the Fiesta Bowl, played at State Farm Stadium, and the Cheez-It Bowl, held at Sun Devil Stadium (though Chase Field has substituted as host while ASU's football stadium undergoes renovations).
+The Phoenix area hosts two annual college football bowl games: the Fiesta Bowl, played at State Farm Stadium, and the Rate Bowl (which has undergone several name changes), held at Chase Field.

 Phoenix has an indoor football team, the Arizona Rattlers of the Indoor Football League.
-Their games are played at the Footprint Center.
+Their games are played at the Desert Diamond Arena.
 They played in the Arena Football League from 1992 to 2016 and had won five AFL championships before leaving the league.